A young monk once came to the wise tea master Lao Cha and said:

 – Sifu, the fragrances that are coming from your hut are teasing my nose and my mind!
 They are so enchanting that I can't fall asleep after the long hours of meditation!
 Sometimes I feel the aroma of orchids, sometimes the wind brings me the fragrance of milk and sometimes... sifu, do you drink wine???

-– You'll be surprised, my friend, but all this multiplicity of aromas is coming from one single tea: the Huang Guan Yin "Yellow Goddess" Wuyi Rock Oolong Tea!
+– You'll be surprised, my friend, but all this multiplicity of aromas is coming from one single tea: the Huang Guan Yin "Yellow Goddess" Cliff Tea!
 (And, of course, I don't drink wine!)

-The "Yellow Goddess" Huang Guan Yin Wuyi Rock Oolong Tea is produced only by a handful of tea growers and it's not easy to come across of.
-Possessing the traits of both “Iron Goddess” Tie Guan Yin and the Golden Osmanthus oolongs, it is known for a vibrant and long-lasting fragrance and amazing multi-layered taste.
+The "Yellow Goddess" Huang Guan Yin Wuyi Oolong Tea is produced only by a handful of tea growers and it's not easy to come across.
+Possessing the traits of both “Iron Goddess” Tie Guan Yin and the Golden Osmanthus oolongs, it is known for its vibrant and long-lasting fragrance and amazing multi-layered taste.

 195℉ / 90℃

 6g per 110ml 10sec + 5sec for each subsequent infusion